keenlabs/KeenClient-Java/query/README.md

 }
 ```

-Filtering any query via Group-By will cause the query response to be a GroupByResult object.
+Specifying "Group-By" in the query will cause the query response to be a GroupByResult object.
 This object stores Map<Group, QueryResult> objects, where the Group contains the unique property/value pairs.

 ``` java
 Query query = new QueryBuilder(QueryType.COUNT_RESOURCE)
         .withEventCollection("<event_collection>")